tlswg/tls13-spec/draft-ietf-tls-tls13.md

            } body;
        } Handshake;
 ~~~~

 The format of the ClientHello used in DTLS 1.3 differs from the
 TLS 1.3 ClientHello format.

-%%% DTLS ClientHello

 ~~~~
   struct {
-       ProtocolVersion client_version = { 3, 4 };    /* TLS v1.3 */
+       ProtocolVersion client_version = { 3, 4 };    /* DTLS v1.3 */
        Random random;
        opaque legacy_session_id<0..32>;
        opaque legacy_cookie<0..2^8-1>;               // DTLS